awsdocs/amazon-eks-user-guide/doc_source/platform-versions.md

 When new Amazon EKS platform versions become available for a minor version:
 + The Amazon EKS platform version number is incremented \(`eks.<n+1>`\)\.
 + Amazon EKS automatically upgrades all existing clusters to the latest Amazon EKS platform version for their corresponding Kubernetes minor version\.
 Automatic upgrades of existing Amazon EKS platform versions are rolled out incrementally\.
 The roll\-out process might take some time\.
 If you need the latest Amazon EKS platform version features immediately, you should create a new Amazon EKS cluster\.

+  If your cluster is more than two platform versions behind the current platform version, then it's possible that Amazon EKS wasn't able to automatically update your cluster\.
+For details of what may cause this, see [Amazon EKS platform version is more than two versions behind the current platform version](troubleshooting.md#troubleshooting-platform-version)\.
 + Amazon EKS might publish a new node AMI with a corresponding patch version\.
 However, all patch versions are compatible between the EKS control plane and node AMIs for a given Kubernetes minor version\.

  New Amazon EKS platform versions don't introduce breaking changes or cause service interruptions\.